Google Doodle Honors Ballet Russes Creator Sergei Diaghilev

 The mustached eccentric is remembered as a man of limitless ingenuity, who brought together talents of all types.
 Among his list of friends and colleagues are many of the century’s most memorable artists; Anna Pavlova and Vera Karalli both danced on the company’s stage, while other creatives such as Henri Matisse, Pablo Picasso and Jean Cocteau were artistic collaborators.

-Diaghilev passed away of diabetes in 1929.
+Diaghilev died of diabetes in 1929.